thoelkef/visualstudio-docs.de-de/docs/vs-2015/azure/vs-azure-tools-publishing-a-cloud-service.md

 Wenn Sie Ihre Azure-Anwendung veröffentlichen, können Sie eine der folgenden Aufgaben ausführen:

-- Erstellen eines Dienstpakets: Sie können dieses Paket und die Dienstkonfigurationsdatei verwenden, um Ihre Anwendung über das [Azure-Portal](https://portal.azure.com) in einer Bereitstellungsumgebung zu veröffentlichen.
+- Create a service package: You can use this package and the service configuration file to publish your application to a deployment environment from the [Azure portal](https://portal.azure.com).

-- Veröffentlichen Ihres Azure-Projekts über Visual Studio: Verwenden Sie den Veröffentlichungs-Assistenten, um die Anwendung direkt in Azure zu veröffentlichen.
+- Publish your Azure project from Visual Studio: To publish your application directly to Azure, you use the Publish Wizard.
 Informationen hierzu finden Sie unter [Assistent zur Veröffentlichung einer Azure-Anwendung](vs-azure-tools-publish-azure-application-wizard.md).

 ### <a name="to-create-a-service-package-from-visual-studio"></a>So erstellen Sie ein Dienstpaket in Visual Studio